AdvUni/gafaspot/doc/config_explanation.md

 This file must be located in the same directory from which you run Gafaspot.
 Create such a file by copying `example_config.yaml` which you find with the Gafaspot source code.
 Then adapt the file to reflect your desired settings.

+Some config parameters have default values.
+This parameters are marked in the descriptions below.
+If present, this document uses the default as example value.

 ## Strutcure of config file
 `gafapot_config.yaml` consists of three parts: